cradlerobotics/ST-AIR-Formal-Assurance/README.md

 The artefacts support design-time assurance of supervisory mission and safety control logic, using a model-driven workflow based on RoboChart, RoboCert, and FDR.

-models/

-Contains the RoboChart (.rct) models defining the supervisory control logic for ST-AIR, including:
+models - Contains the RoboChart (.rct) models defining the supervisory control logic for ST-AIR, including:

 --Safety supervisory logic (hazard detection and mitigation),